snikket-im/snikket-server/docs/setup/quickstart.md

 ## Get Started

 ### Step 1: DNS

+You need to set up DNS records so that the Snikket apps can look up and connect to your server.

+{{< panel style="info">}}
+**Hosting at home?**
+If you plan to host your Snikket instance at home, check with your ISP whether you have a static or dynamic IP address on your home connection.
+For advice on setting up Snikket with a dynamic IP, see ["Can I host Snikket if I have a dynamic IP address?"](https://snikket.org/faq/#q-can-i-host-snikket-if-i-have-a-dynamic-ip-address).
+{{< /panel >}}

 First you need to find your server's public ("external") IP address.
 If you are using a hosted server, this may be shown in your management dashboard.
 At a pinch you can use an online service, e.g. by running `curl -4 ifconfig.co` in your terminal.